adorableteio/WoWS-Mod-Arashi/README.md

 2. Unzip the file and copy both 'content'& 'gui' folder.

-3. Move to your game location and paste them at your res_mods folder
+3. Go to your game location and paste at 'res_mods' folder

 Example location of your res_mods folder:
 ```